-Screenwriting is like any other art, craft, or skill, you only get better at it if you actively train your core writing slills.
-In my opinion, far too many screenwriters believe they will automatically acquire the craft of screenwriting as part of the creative process.
+Screenwriting is like any other art, craft, or skill, you only get better at it if you actively train your core writing skills.
+Far too many screenwriters believe they will automatically acquire the craft of screenwriting as they write.
 Basically, they believe you just write the script for your movie or TV show and learn as you go.
 The end result of learn-as-you-go thinking is an industry where script readers are able to reject 90% of all scripts before they have read the first paragraph.
 In the vast majority of cases, these scripts are rejected because the writers don’t demonstrate even basic levels of the core writing skills required to write a script.

 As a screenwriter, I take the building of my core skills extremely seriously.
 This is why, over the years, I have developed a weekly routine of writing exercises which hone the writing skills unique to screenwriting.
 Today, I am going to share them with you.